 One of the most explicit qualifications established by Title 17 is the requirement that license applicants possess a master’s degree or higher from a behavior analysis program approved by the BACB.

-The BACB recognizes all online and campus-based master’s and doctorate programs in behavior analysis or in related fields with a focus or minor concentration in behavior analysis that have been accredited by the Association of Behavior Analysis International (ABAI) as including the curriculum required to take national certification exams.
+The BACB recognizes all online and campus-based master’s and doctorate programs in behavior analysis or in related fields with a focus or minor concentration in behavior analysis that have been accredited by the Association of Behavior Analysis International (ABAI) or Association of Professional Behavior Analysts (APBA) as including the curriculum required to take national certification exams.

-Additionally, degrees in psychology and education that meet the BACB’s Acceptable Degree Definitions and include the approved Course Content Allocation or programs otherwise pre-approved with a Verified Course Sequence (VCS) would also meet certification requirements.
+Additionally, degrees in psychology and education that include the approved Course Content Allocation or programs otherwise fitting into the ABAI recognized program list would also meet certification requirements.

 Many students today opt for ABAI-accredited online master’s programs.
 Online degree programs allow you to choose from a greater variety of options.
 The flexibility of online courses also makes earning a graduate degree easier for students who are still working and unable to attend classes during the day.